elastic/elasticsearch/TRACING.md

 ## How is tracing configured?

    * The `xpack.apm.enabled` setting must be set to `true`
-   * The APM agent must be both enabled and configured with server credentials.
+   * You must supplied credentials for the APM server.
 See below.

-We have a config file in [`config/elasticapm.properties`][config], which configures settings that are not dynamic, or should not be changed at runtime.
-Other settings can be configured at runtime by using the cluster settings API, and setting `xpack.apm.agent.<key>` with a string value, where `<key>` is the APM agent key that you want to configure.
+All APM settings live under `xpack.apm`.
+All settings related to the Java agent go under `xpack.apm.agent`.
+Anything you set under there will be propagated to the agent.

+For agent settings that can be changed dynamically, you can use the cluster settings REST API.
 For example, to change the sampling rate:

     curl -XPUT \
       -H "Content-type: application/json" \